magento/magento2-page-builder/docs/customizations/visual-selects.md

 ## Override the select component with an element template {#element-template}

 We use the default select component in the `/app/code/Magento/PageBuilder/view/adminhtml/ui-component/pagebuilder_base_form.xml` file.
-You can override the default template, specifying an element template & component for this functionality, to implement the Visual Select option.
+You can override the default template, by specifying an element template and component for this functionality to implement the Visual Select option.

 In the provided template, specify `<elementTmpl>` alongside updating the fields component to `Magento_PageBuilder/js/form/element/visual-select`: